malchu/tennismatchpredictordesktop/README.md

 1. Input an ATP player's full name in each of the 2 text boxes.
 Make sure to spell their full names correctly.
 2. Click "Predict!" and wait for the results to come up.
 3. Voila!
 You can now see who will win that match and the likelihood for each player.
+4. Clear the player names and repeat steps 1-3 to generate more predictions!
 ### Walkthrough
 ![](https://github.com/malchu/tennismatchpredictor/blob/master/examples/usage.gif)
 ## Example Output